Isaacmwangi/remote-work-management/frontend/README.md

 ![Dashboard](./src/assets/Screenshot_Dashboard.jpg)

-### Job Listings
+### Available Jobs
 From the dashboard, you can view available job listings.
 You can filter and search for jobs to find opportunities that match your interests.
+If you are an employer you will see a button to Post a job just next to the search

 ![Available Jobs](./src/assets/Screenshot_AvailableJobs.jpg)

-### Add Job Listing
+### Post a Job
 If you're an employer, you can add new job listings to attract potential candidates.

 ![Add Job Listing](./src/assets/Screenshot_AddJobListing.jpg)

-### Job Listing Details
+### Posted Job Details
-Click on a job listing to view its details.
-You can see the full description, requirements, and location.
+Click on a job you need to view its details.
+You can see the full description, requirements, location and a contact email.

 ![Job Listing Details](./src/assets/Screenshot_JobListingDetails.jpg)

-### Edit Job Listing
+### Editing your Job
-If you are the employer of a job listing, you can edit or delete the job posting you posted.
+If you are the owner of the posted job, you can edit or delete the job posting you posted.

 ![Edit Job Listing](./src/assets/Screenshot_EditJobListing.jpg)